smhongok/diffbmp/README.md

 ## Assets

-* Predefined SVG templates are provided in the `assets/svg` directory.
+* Put any predefined SVG templates based on 'path' tag in the `assets/svg` directory.
 * Fonts for rendering are located in `assets/font`.

 ## Examples and Datasets